artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 That is the core idea of React Native.
 Bridge the React component tree to native primitives.
 React Native runs on a lot of platforms:

--   iOS
--   Android
--   tvOS
--   VR
+-   Officially: iOS, Android, tvOS, VR
--   macOS
--   Windows
--   Ubuntu
+-   Unofficially: macOS, Windows, Ubuntu

 Each of these platforms will have their own way of showing some text e.g.